 China - South East

-redspokes 'Hidden China' adventure cycling holiday begins in Guiyang, the capital of Guizhou province and takes you on a journey of discovery through rural South East China.
-We transfer out of Guiyang into quiet minority areas where the cycling begins.
-Following secluded back roads up into mountain villages we discover a world far from the modern face of China.
+redspokes 'Hidden China' adventure cycling holiday starts in Guiyang, the capital of Guizhou province beginning a journey of discovery through rural South East China.
+Diverse ethnic minorities live in Guiyang, enriching the city with their colourful folk traditions and cultural activities.
+We transfer out of Guiyang into quiet minority areas where the cycling commences.
+Following secluded back roads, we ride up into mountain villages to discover a world far from the modern face of China.

 View Dates & Prices